hamza-algohary/tuber/README.md

     channel  <url>                                  -> ChannelInfo
     help
 ```
 All output is in JSON.
-To know structure of resulted JSONs, please refer to [app/src/main/kotlin/backend/Backend.kt](app/src/main/kotlin/backend/Backend.kt)
+To know structure of resulted JSONs, please refer to [app/src/main/kotlin/backend/Backend.kt](app/src/main/kotlin/backend/Backend.kt).

+In case of an error the program exit code is 1 and error message is printed. **Maybe we should assign every error a sepecific error code?**